dhanams07/Multi-level-Accordion-Plugin-With-jQuery/README.md

 How to use it:
 =========

-1. Add the `data-behavior="accordion"` attribute to each accordion header and set the data-multiple to true if your accordion has nested accordion items.
+:point_right: Add the `data-behavior="accordion"` attribute to each accordion header and set the data-multiple to true if your accordion has nested accordion items.

 ```html
 <div class="accordion-group" data-behavior="accordion">